GMcNish/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+A: The .map() and .filter() return a new array without manipulating the original.
+The .map() prototype can be used to convert and change the initial data.
+The .filter() prototype evaluates data and only includes it in a new array if it is true.
+The .reduce() does not return a new array, instead a single value.
+Commonly it is used for multiplication or addition but it is not exclusive to these operations.

 2. Explain the difference between a callback and a higher order function.

+A: While a callback is a function that is passed as an arguement to another function, a higher order function is a function that receives a function as an arguement.
+Callback is given and higher order gets.

 3. Explain what a closure is.

+A: a closure is when an inner function takes defined variables from outside its scope from an outer function

 4. Describe the four principles of the 'this' keyword.

+A:  Principle 1 is window binding.
+If 'this' has not been given context it will return the window or a global object.
+    Principle 2 is implicit binding for objects with methods.
+Upon invocation 'this' will look to the left of the dot and take that as 'this'.
+    Principle 3 is explicit binding.
+We can use .call, .bind and .apply to tell a function what 'this' should be referring to.
+    Principle 4 is new binding.
+In the case of invoking a function with the new keyword, 'this' is bound to the constructed object being created.

 5. Why do we need super() in an extended class?

+A: The super() receives the information being extended from the parent class.
+It allows the child class to access the parent class' attributes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.